Chapter 4 : Company

 She really loathed the idea of depending on strangers, yet the thought of living alone... the more she thought about it, the more it scared her.
 The once cozy apartment started to feel suffocating even with the windows thrown wide open.

-Skyler quickly arrived at the decision that she would stay alone for a week more and make her final decision after that.
-She did not want to keep them waiting on her for too long.
+Skyler quickly arrived at the decision that she should stay alone for a week more before moving in with her new guardian.
+She did not want to keep Drew waiting on her for too long.
 She dug out Drew's card from her bag, the same one she had brought to the funeral, and keyed in his number before texting him of her decision.

-She replied 'Ok' and suggested a café nearby her apartment as she walked home from the train station.
+She replied 'Ok' and suggested a café she often patronized nearby her apartment as she walked home from the train station.
 Looking up at the stars and enjoying the cool evening breeze, she was instantly reminded about the many walks she would take with her father on that very same path.

 She walked faster, pushing the memories away.
 She soon found herself home where more memories slowly filtered into her mind.
 She busied herself, cleaning the apartment, working on her assignments and projects until late, all while pushing away memories before she got ready for bed.
 When she was finally in bed she tossed and turned but sleep would not come to her.